Tutong District: Development

 The Pengiran Muda Mahkota Pengiran Muda Haji Al-Muhtadee Billah Hospital, which has 138 beds and medical equipment, is the primary healthcare institution since late 1972.
-It provides a wide range of services, including as emergency services, outpatient treatment, and specialty clinics.
+It provides a wide range of services, including as emergency services, outpatient treatment, and speciality clinics.
 In addition, the district has four health centers, many mobile clinics, and a flying-doctor service for rural communities.
 The district's healthcare services will be enhanced by new projects, one of which is a dialysis facility, as part of the RKN 2007–2012.
 The Tutong District hosts the National Isolation Centre, a key facility for isolating and treating communicable diseases, including COVID-19, with an initial capacity of 136 beds and a 2020 extension adding 160 more beds, funded at a total cost of B$19.47 million.